WWE Raw live results: CM Punk & Jey Uso face-to-face

 Back in the ring, Rodriguez snapped Bella’s neck against the ring rope while Perez distracted the ref.
 Bella gave Perez nothing during the opening few minutes.

 After a break, Perez hit a running uppercut on Bella while she was against the ropes.
 Perez hit a double jump moonsault off the middle rope for a near fall.
-Perez cranked away at Bella’s neck in a neck vice.
-Perez went after the back of Bella’s neck with forearms, then did push-ups to taught the former Diva’s champion.
+Perez cranked away at Bella’s neck with a neck vice.
+Perez went after the back of Bella’s neck with forearms, then did push-ups to taunt the former Diva’s champion.

 Bella double-legged Perez and caught her with a running boot.
 Bella drove Perez’s face into the mat, which Perez sold liked crazy.
 After both women struggled back to the their feet, Bella hit a series of clotheslines and a dropkick.
 Bella hit a version of the Disaster Kick for a near fall.

 Bella went for the Rack Attack 2.0, but Perez countered with a sleeper.
 Bella escaped, but Perez tripped her up into the ropes.
-Beella hit a spinebuster for a near fall.
+Bella hit a spinebuster for a near fall.
 Rodriguez jumped up on the apron, so Bella knocked her down.
 Perez caught Bella with a cradle for two, Bella caught Perez with a cradle for two.
 Bella went for charge in the corner, but Perez ducked and Bella hit the middle buckle, jarring her neck.
 Perez hit the Pop Rocks out of the corner for the victory.
-Rodriguez hit Bella after the match, and Stephanie Vaquer ran in to make the save.
-Vaquer and Rodriguez had a bit of a stare down.
-Bella tried to interject herself into the stare down, but it didn’t work for me.
-I think the message was supposed to be Nikki and Steph standing up to Rodriguez, but it camme off more like Nikki seeking attention.

 Match Result: Roxanne Perez defeated Nikki Bella (11:16)

-— Bayley and Lyra Valkyra psyched each other up for their title match, but the Kabuki Warriors think they’re the ones that deserve a title shot.
+— In the back, Bayley and Lyra Valkyria psyched each other up for their title match.
+But the Kabuki Warriors think they’re the ones that deserve a title shot.

 — Jimmy Uso yelled at Jey Uso for following the rules of the battle royal last week.
 Jimmy also suggested that Jey was afraid to find out what would happen if they went one-on-one again.
 The crowd will be bored again like at WrestleMania 41?